 Registered Domestic Partner

-A registered domestic partner has many of the same rights and responsibilities as a spouse under California law, including, but not limited to:
+A registered domestic partner has many of the same rights and responsibilities as a spouse under California law, including:

 Laws concerning community property, child custody and support.